underscoreio/underscoreio/src/html/_events/2015-03-20-shapeless.md

 cost: Free
 course: essential-shapeless
 navbar: events
-summary: Miles Sabin leads a workshop into the design and use of the Shapeless library.
+summary: Miles Sabin leads a workshop into the design and use of *shapeless*.
 bookingLinks:
   - text:  Sorry, registration has closed
     url: